• Skip to primary navigation

 Traditional Lancashire hotpot is the ultimate comfort food.
 Slow-cooked, oven-baked layers of succulent lamb, potatoes and onions, covered with a crispy potato topping.
 This lamb hotpot is one of my favourite casseroles.

-1. Origins of Lancashire hotpot
+• Origins of Lancashire hotpot

-2. What goes into a Lancashire hotpot?
+• What goes into a Lancashire hotpot?

-7. Pin for later
+• Save for later

 Origins of Lancashire hotpot

 There is a good reason why some dishes stand the test of time.
-It’s because they taste so good.
+It's because they taste so good.
 And Lancashire hotpot (or lamb hotpot) is one of those dishes.
-Originating in the north-west of England, over 200 years ago, this lamb casserole has been cooked in countless English kitchens over the years.
-It stands along side Yorkshire meat and potato pie, Toad-in-the-hole and Cottage Pie as an example of the finest British homely cooking.
+Originating in the north-west of England, over 200 years ago, this traditional lamb casserole has been cooked in countless English kitchens over the years.
+It stands alongside Yorkshire meat and potato pie, Toad-in-the-hole and Cottage Pie as an example of the finest British homely cooking.

 Earliest form of slow cooker

-Another theory is that the dish was a ‘hodge podge’ of ingredients, and over the years the term evolved to become hotpot.
+Another theory is that the dish was a 'hodge-podge' of ingredients, and over the years the term evolved to become hotpot.

 What goes into a Lancashire hotpot?